marosolutions/marketing-ruby/README.md

      - `language` ISO 639-1 language code
      - `add_ctags` array of campaign tags

- - `send_email(campaign_id, content_id = nil, content_name = nil, contentHtmlPart = nil, contentTextPart = nil,`
-              `sendAtHour = nil, sendAtMinute = nil, ignoreDnm = nil, contact_id = nil, recipientEmail = nil,`
-              `recipientfirst_name = nil, recipientlast_name = nil, recipientCustomFields = nil,`
-              `bccEmail = nil, fromName = nil, fromEmail = nil, subject = nil, replyTo = nil,`
-              `senderAddress = nil, tags = nil, ctags = nil)`
+ - `send_email(campaign_id,
+                 content: {},
+                 contact: {},
+                 send_time: {},
+                 ignore_dnm: nil,
+                 bcc: nil,
+                 from_name: nil,
+                 from_email: nil,
+                 subject: nil,
+                 reply_to: nil,
+                 address: nil,
+                 tags: {},
+                 add_ctags: [])`
      * Sends a transactional campaign email to a recipient.
 Sender's information will be automatically fetched from the transactional campaign, unless provided in the function arguments.
      - `campaign_id`: must be a campaign that already exists when you call `svc->get()`.
 If you don't have one, first call `svc->create()`.
-     - `content_id`: If provided, the transactional campaign's content will be replaced by this content.
-     - `content_name`: If `content_id` is nil, the transactional campaign's content name will be replaced by this name.
-     - `contentHtmlPart`: If `content_id` is nil, the transactional campaign's content HTML part will be replaced by this HTML part.
-     - `contentTextPart`: If `content_id` is nil, the transactional campaign's content Text part will be replaced by this Text part.
-     - `sendAtHour`: Must be 1-12.
-Otherwise the email will go out immediately.
-If the hour is less than the current hour, the email will go out the following day.
-     - `sendAtMinute`: Must be 0-60.
-Otherwise will be treated as 0.
-If the hour and minute combine to less than the current time, the email will go out the following day.
+     - `content`: hash with the following fields: `name`, `html_part`, `text_part`
      - `ignoreDnm`: If true, ignores the Do Not Mail list for the recipient contact.
+     - `contact`: hash defining the recipient with the following fields: `email`, `first_name`, `last_name`, `custom_field`
-     - `contact_id`: contact ID of the recipient.
+       - `custom_field`: is a hash of the custom fields.
-     - `recipientEmail`: email address.
-Ignored unless `contact_id` is nil.
-Otherwise, it must be a well-formed email address according to `FILTER_VALIDATE_EMAIL`.
-     - `recipientfirst_name`: recipient's first name.
-Ignored unless `contact_id` is nil.
-     - `recipientlast_name`: recipient's last name.
-Ignored unless `contact_id` is nil.
-     - `recipientCustomFields`: custom fields for the recipient.
-Ignored unless `contact_id` is nil.
-Is a Dictionary where the item key is the name of the custom field, and the item value is the field value.
-All values must be non-nil scalars.
+     - `send_time`: hash with the following string fields: `hour` ("1" - "12") and `minute` ("00" - "59")
+       - If the hour is less than the current hour, the email will go out the following day.
+       - If the hour and minute combine to less than the current time, the email will go out the following day.
-     - `bccEmail`: BCC recipient.
+     - `bcc`: BCC recipient.
 May only pass a single email address, empty string, or nil.
-If provided, it must be a well-formed email address according to `FILTER_VALIDATE_EMAIL`.
+If provided, it must be a well-formed email address.
-     - `fromName`: sender's name.
-If `fromEmail` is set, it overrides the transactional campaign default sender name.
+     - `from_name`: sender's name.
+If `from_email` is set, it overrides the transactional campaign default sender name.
 Ignored otherwise.
-     - `fromEmail`: sender's email address.
+     - `from_email`: sender's email address.
 Overrides the transactional campaign default sender email.
      - `subject`: subject line of email.
 Overrides the transactional campaign default subject.
-     - `replyTo`: reply-to address.
+     - `reply_to`: reply-to address.
 Overrides the transactional campaign default reply-to.
-     - `senderAddress`: physical address of sender.
+     - `address`: physical address of sender.
 Overrides the transactional campaign default sender address.
-     - `tags`: Dictionary where the item key is the name of the tag within the content, and the item value is the tag's replacement upon sending.
+     - `tags`: hash where the field name is the name of the tag within the content, and the field value is the tag's replacement upon sending.
 All values must be non-nil scalars.
      - `ctags`: campaign tags.
 Must be a simple array of scalar values.

 ## Contacts